5 Things You Need Before Driving to Mexico

 Around 20 million Americans travel to Mexico every year and a large portion choose to drive.
 If you're driving your vehicle to Mexico be sure you are prepared for crossing the border, traveling in the interior and returning home.
 Be sure you have these five things before driving to Mexico.

 In order to enter Mexico, travelers must have a valid passport, passport card (cannot be used for air travel) or green card.

 In addition, the same documents, or a WHTI-compliant document, is needed to enter or return to the United States from Mexico.

-2. Vehicle Import Permit
+Vehicle Import Permit

 See our Vehicle Import Permit page for more detailed information

-US automobile liability, and most collision and comprehensive insurance coverage is not valid in Mexico.
-The US State Department strongly recommends you purchase a full coverage insurance policy that will cover the cost of bail, in the event of an at-fault vehicle accident in Mexico.
+The U.S. State Department strongly recommends you purchase a full coverage insurance policy that will cover the cost of bail, in the event of an at-fault vehicle accident in Mexico.

 Mexpro suggests you use only A-rated Mexico insurers.
 While there may be some cheaper options available, it's best to use a trustworthy insurance provider you can count on to take care of your vehicle and occupants should you need to file a claim.

 A Mexico Tourist card, or FMT, is needed if you plan to visit Mexico for longer than 72 hours or travel outside the free border zone.

 The FMT is only available to holders of U.S. and Canadian passports, in place of a visa.
 It is available at Mexican consulates, border crossings, and tourism offices and is a government form stating the intent of your visit is tourism.